In This Article

 If you start to struggle financially, lack time for self-care, or your personal relationships are suffering, it's time to step back and analyze the situation.
 You may be enabling them without you knowing it.

 How to Stop Enabling Someone

 Being an enabler doesn’t mean you’re a bad person.
-Enablers are usually sensitive to others’ needs, empathetic and compassionate people who want to restore balance.
+Enablers are often empathetic and compassionate people.
 That said, enablers also tend to carry false guilt, suffer from anxiety, and avoid conflict.
-In doing so, enablers permit bad behaviors.
+In doing so, enablers encourage problematic behavior.